2theSEAgear.com

 Medical experts estimated the limit a man could travel without water in these desert conditions as 25 miles, with a life expectancy of two days.
 But, with only a half canteen of water, these eight men pushed through 78 miles together from the Rally Point.
 Five of the men remained at this location as they were to weak and could no longer walk.
 Three men went even farther; all without shelter, for at least (9) nine days per the co-pilots diary.

 Somehow, the other three men broke all records for human endurance.
 They found one of the three airmen had traveled 26 miles farther.
-They then found my uncle ........ another 37.5 miles farther in “2 the Sea” of sand, journeying a total of 115.5 miles from the bailout Rally Point.
+They then found my uncle ........ another 37.5 miles farther "into the Sea” of sand, journeying a total of 115.5 miles from the bailout Rally Point.
 My uncles dog tags were uncovered in the sand along with his wallet and papers found in one pocket.
 In his other pocket they found the wallet and papers of one of the other airman.
 This discovery implied my uncle took these effects to give to his friends family.
 The third man was never found.

 Lady Be Good airmen; extraordinary will to survive.